8. Importance of Parent Pages (Site Hierarchy)

 Side Note: The HomePage and Splash Page are NOT Parent pages, and cannot be set as such.

-Setting A Parent Page
+Setting A Parent Page Heading link

-You can set the parent page for a particular sub-page by selecting the desired Parent page from the “Page Attributes” section (located on the right side of RED’s authorial interface when creating or editing a sub-page).
+You can set the parent page for a particular sub-page by selecting the desired Parent page from the “Page Attributes” section (located on the right side of RED’s authoring interface when creating or editing a sub-page).
 Simply assign an already existent page as that sub-page’s Parent.
 After updating (or publishing) that page, it will automatically create breadcrumb navigation for the visitors – as well as reorganize the back-end authorial view of all your pages.